- Who we areWho

 Who we are

-Research Outreach are a not-for-profit Public Outreach agency.
+Research Outreach are a communication agency specialising in research.
 We work with research teams to craft a message for the world.
 Using Creative Commons licensing means we can give back to the community.

 What we do